shayne-fletcher/zen/notes/annotations.md

 type SrcSpanAnnP = SrcAnn AnnPragma type SrcSpanAnnC = SrcAnn AnnContext
 ```
-Of these you could think of `SrcSpanAnnA` as being a sort of "default" annotation.
+Of these, `SrcSpanAnnA` is used as a sort of "default" annotation.

 What do you do with generalized `SrcSpan` types like these?
 You locate things with them.
 ```